vplesko/OrbLang/docs/pages/10_functions.md

 ---
 # {{ page.title }}

-Functions are reusable pieces of code that can be called.
+Functions are subprocedures that can be called.
 They are defined with the `fnc` special form.

 ```
 fnc sayHello () () {